makerdao/community/governance/parameter-docs/liquidation-ratio.md

 Each vault type has its own Liquidation Ratio that can be adjusted by Maker Governance.
 Note that the Liquidation Ratio applies collectively to all vaults created using a specific vault type, rather than to individual vaults.

  The Liquidation Ratio for each vault type is expressed as a percentage value of the collateral that must be present in the vault to support its debt.
-For example, a 150% Liquidation Ratio means that a debt of 66 DAI must be supported by a collateral value of at least $100.
+For example, a 150% Liquidation Ratio means that a debt of 66.66 DAI must be supported by a collateral value of at least $100.

 ## Purpose

 The primary purpose of the Liquidation Ratio parameter is to control the risk to the protocol that comes from a drop in the price of a collateral asset.
 When the value of collateral drops, vaults dropping below the Liquidation Ratio can be liquidated.
 By triggering liquidations at a ratio greater than 100%, there is a much greater chance that the protocol can recover at least the full value of the DAI debt.

-Requiring a Liquidation Ratio above 100% means that DAI is always be backed by at least $1 of assets (outside of price fluctuations in the market.)
+Requiring a Liquidation Ratio above 100% means that DAI is always backed by at least $1 of assets (outside of price fluctuations in the market.)
 This is what is meant when DAI is described as over-collateralized.

 ## Trade-offs